healthonnet/hash-based-index-splitter/README.md

 [2, 1, 3, 1, 0, 0, 0]
 ```

 ...which means you'll end up with 3 documents in shard #0, 2 in shard #1, 1 in shard #2, and 2 in shard #3.
-The original index is not modified.

 Usage
 ========